 Jannah has room for everyone!
 We seriously need to be careful before we declare people ‘Kafir’.
 It doesn’t matter if you are a Barelwi, Deobandi, Mawdoodi or a Salafi – Jannah certainly has room for us all, why do we choose to narrow the mercy of Allah?
-Why do we choose to divide on Fiqhi issues.
-Don’t get me wrong – debates and discussions are a good thing, when done sincerely, not merely for arguments sake.
+Why do we choose to divide on Fiqhi issues?
+Don’t get me wrong – debates and discussions are a good thing, when done sincerely, not merely for argument’s sake.
 The problem rather occurs when we overstate these differences.
-There were difference of opinions in Fiqh amongst the companions, the Successors and great Mujtahideen.
+There was a difference of opinions in Fiqh amongst the companions, the Successors and great Mujtahideen.
 They disagreed but did they not turn these into fights.
 They disagreed but they maintained respect and love for each other.

-The brotherhood remained intact.
+The Brotherhood remained intact.

 They had tolerance for the other view.

 As I follow the Deobandi school of thought, I talk to my own first – because I believe that is the Qur’anic principle “Rectify your own first.”
-It is easy to get defensive and blame others, and I know amongst us Deobandis we have many people who harbour hatred, hate mongerers and those that divide and cause disunity intentionally.
+It is easy to get defensive and blame others, and I know amongst us Deobandis we have many people who harbour hatred, hate mongers and those that divide and cause disunity intentionally.
 Many claim that their organisation is doing the task that is the most important, and the work which is the only work of the Prophets (peace and blessings be upon them).
-A simple answer to those dear brothers, Jannah has eight doors not one!
-People were created for different purposes, some preach, some teach and some are busy in writing books, Allah accept one and all.
+A simple answer to those dear brothers, Jannah has eight doors, not one!
+People were created for different purposes, some preach, some teach and some are busy writing books, Allah accept one and all.

 I end with a quote from Brother Malcolm X (Allah have mercy on him), “Our people have made the mistake of confusing the methods with the objectives.
 As long as we agree on objectives, we should never fall out with each other just because we believe in different methods, or tactics, or strategy.”